 Just because someone is nearing the end of life doesn’t mean that it's inappropriate to experience happiness.
 Hospice is not about dying, it's about families getting the most from the time they have together.

-- The Conversation Project, including a free conversation starter kit.
+- The Conversation Project, including starter kits in multiple languages.